whodevrajverma/CoronaVIR/README.md

-# CoronaVIR: A Web-Based Platform for COVID-19 Research
+# CoronaVIR: A Web-Based Platform on Coronavirus Disease-19 to Maintain Predicted Diagnostic, Drug, and Vaccine Candidates

 **CoronaVIR** is a comprehensive, multi-modular web resource developed to maintain both predicted and existing scientific information on **SARS-CoV-2**.
 This platform serves as a holistic toolkit for the scientific community, integrating genomic analysis, diagnostic tool development, and the discovery of therapeutic and vaccine candidates to combat the COVID-19 pandemic.